-Dr. Sebastian Jungermann is a partner in Kaye Scholer’s Frankfurt office and heads the German Competition and Antitrust Practice.
+Dr. Sebastian Jungermann is a partner in Kaye Scholer’s Frankfurt office.
 Sebastian advises clients regarding German and European competition and antitrust laws, including German, EU and multi-jurisdictional merger control proceedings, cartel proceedings, abuse-of-dominance proceedings, litigation, compliance programs, as well as internal audits and contractual advice.
 Sebastian represents his clients before courts, the German Federal Cartel Office, the European Commission as well as the US Department of Justice.
 Sebastian further advises in the fields of corporate law, IP, data protection, outsourcing and other technology-related areas.
 In addition, Sebastian is involved in international litigation, including pre-trial discovery proceedings in support of US litigation.

 Sebastian joined Kaye Scholer in 2002.
 In 2004, he worked at Kaye Scholer's New York office in their antitrust and corporate groups.
 Prior to joining Kaye Scholer, Sebastian worked at Linklaters in Frankfurt.
 In 2006, Sebastian was promoted to Counsel, in 2009 to Partner.